 sudo apt install opera-stable

 During the installation, you may be prompted to configure Opera to allow for more recent version upgrades.
-It is important to select “NO” and press the “ENTER KEY” to finish the installation.
+It is essential to select “NO” and press the “ENTER KEY” to finish the installation.
 Choosing “YES” may lead to multiple conflicts during future updates.
-If you encounter issues due to this, refer to the troubleshooting section at the end of the tutorial.
+If you encounter issues, refer to the troubleshooting section at the end of the tutorial.

 sudo apt install opera-beta

 Please note that the beta version may not always be ahead of the stable version, depending on Opera’s release cycle.
-This means you could end up with an older client, so exercise caution when using the beta version.
+You could end up with an older client, so exercise caution when using the beta version.

-For those interested in trying out the bleeding-edge features and improvements, the developer version of Opera is available.
+The developer version of Opera is available for those interested in trying out the bleeding-edge features and improvements.
 To install the developer version, run the following command:

 sudo apt install opera-developer

-Keep in mind that the developer version is considered experimental and may be unstable or contain bugs.
+Remember that the developer version is experimental and may be unstable or contain bugs.
 It is not recommended for daily use or in critical environments.

 With the installation complete, you can now launch the Opera browser.
-There are several methods to run Opera, depending on your preferences and the version you have installed.
+There are several methods to run Opera, depending on your preferences and the installed version.

 You can start Opera directly from the terminal by using the appropriate command for the version you installed: